espadrine/email-login/README.md

 # Description

-The shadow directory contains the tokens of all identities.
+The shadow database contains the tokens of all identities.
 Each device is authenticated independently with a session.
 (For instance, with a secure httpOnly cookie containing the token.)
 Identities are determined by an email address.